 What happens if it takes me longer than 12 semesters to graduate?

-After The OHIO Guarantee for a particular student expires, you will pay the tuition rate assigned to the cohort that went into affect the year after your initial cohort.
-If you are enrolled in a program that the Ohio Board of Regents identifies as requiring more than 128 hours to complete, you will automatically receive an additional 13th semester within The OHIO Guarantee.
+After The OHIO Guarantee expires for you, you pay the tuition rate assigned to the cohort that went into affect the year after your initial cohort.
+If you are enrolled in a program that the Ohio Board of Regents identifies as requiring more than 128 hours to complete, you automatically receive an additional 13th semester within The OHIO Guarantee.

 What happens if I graduate in fewer than 12 semesters?

 Students who graduate in fewer than 12 semesters continue to be permitted to enroll in classes at the initial cohort guaranteed rate until 12 semesters have passed.
 The OHIO Guarantee is designed to encourage graduation, and you should be congratulated for finishing your course of study in fewer than 12 semesters.

 What happens if I enroll in an academic program that is longer than four years?